cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - `Group`: A prime-order group implementing the API described below in {{pog}}, with base point defined in the corresponding reference for each group.
   (See {{ciphersuites}} for these base points.)
-- `Hash`: A cryptographic hash function whose output length is Nh bytes long.
+- `Hash`: A cryptographic hash function whose output length is `Nh` bytes.

 {{ciphersuites}} specifies ciphersuites as combinations of `Group` and `Hash`.